 Absent Freeholder and Leaking Flats

 My partner had moved into his flat in Wellington Mansions in East London in 1989 but by the time I moved in toward the end of 2003, the building had suffered considerable neglect.
 There was water ingress from the roof down our load-bearing wall in the kitchen and when I started looking to find out how to fix things, I established that we had what is termed an ‘absent freeholder’.
-Reasons are varied but include death, bankruptcy, being criminals (convicted or not) or they have simply disappeared and do not want to be found.
-Ours turned out to be a convicted criminal, serving time for Customs and Excise fraud.
+Reasons they disappear are varied but include death, bankruptcy, being criminals (convicted or not) or they have simply disappeared and do not want to be found.
+Ours turned out to be a convicted criminal, serving time for Customs and Excise fraud!

 I did find out however that there were some agents (his daughters) who were still contactable so I decided to see how co-operative they might be.
 After a number of e-mails sent to various addresses and some telephone calls, someone eventually came to visit us in the first quarter of 2004.